What’s the difference between the Magistrates’ Court and the Crown Court?

 - Most drug offences

 Most criminal cases also finish in the Magistrates’ Court.
-Only when a case is considered more serious will it be passed onto the Crown Court.
+Only when a case is considered more serious is it passed onto the Crown Court.

 As highlighted above, the Crown Court only deals with the most severe criminal offences or appeals against the Magistrates’ Court.